Are the Marlow and Greenwich BBC-licensed loudspeakers?

 Can the standard Marlow be fitted with binding posts instead of sockets?

 We find the high quality sockets fitted are superior and more reliable than most types of binding post.
-The exception is the Tom Evans pure copper post, as fitted to the Marlow CE.
+The exception is the Tom Evans pure copper post, as fitted to the Marlow EV and Greenwich.
 If required we do have high quality double 4 mm speaker plugs available for purchase which match well with the sockets and require no soldering.